Continuing Medical Education

 • Support health-care professionals in meeting state and specialty recertification and relicensure requirements.

-Each year, the CME department awards credit for more than 160 symposia and more than 150 recurring academic rounds and conferences as well as self-directed learning activities.
+Each year, the CME department awards credit for more than 200 symposia and more than 150 recurring academic rounds and conferences as well as self-directed learning activities.
 About 9,000 registrants participate in these activities annually, and they receive more than 110,000 hours of instruction.
 CME Online provides educational programs via the internet.
-Since it began in 2000, the CME online program has grown to include more than 150 hours of available CME credit.
+Since it began in 2000, the CME Online program has grown to include more than 150 hours of available CME credit.